Roqueasoto/Ocamon/README.txt

 This is a final project for the Cornell CS 3110 Data Structures and Functional Programming class that I (ras656) made with my group at the time.
+Porting the project over from a private repository means that some of the commits by a couple of our members (myself and tz277 Timothy Zhu) are not visible.

 -----------------------------------------------------------------------------------
 In order to install and play Ocamon, you must make sure to follow these next